ljohnston/vim/README.md

 #### Firefox

     At this time, Firefox does not have a File API, so it cannot load Surfingkeys configuration from .surfingkeysrc.

-    - Install Surfingkeys.
+After installing the Surfingkeys extension, install the configuration via the following:

     - Click on the Surfingkeys icon (browser toolbar) > Settings
     - Copy and paste the content of .surfingkeysrc into the textfield.
     - Click "Save".

     IMPORTANT!!!
-Note that the settings in Firefox must be copy and pasted from .surfingkeysrc on every change to that file to keep them in sync.
+The above steps must be done after every change to the .surfingkeysrc file to keep things in sync.

 #### Browser Key Mappings